10 powerfull benefits of road verges or roadside vegetation in urban areas, challenges and future insights

 1. Shelter for urban pollinators all year round

-Do you know that in crowded cities, natural habitats for bees, butterfly and hoverflies are shrinking fast ?
+Do you know that in crowded cities, natural habitats for bees, butterflies, and hoverflies are shrinking fast ?
 Urban road verges especially those which are planted with native wildflowers can become a perfect place where pollinators can find food rest and safe nesting site.
-Parks or balcony gardens are often busy and disturb on the other hand watches are quieter and undisturbed.
+Parks or balcony gardens are often busy and disturbed; on the other hand, watches are quieter and undisturbed.

-Since roadside verges can run alongside roads, they can link together and form small corridor that help insects to travel across the city.
+Since roadside verges can run alongside roads, they can link together and form a small corridor that helps insects to travel across the city.
 Surprisingly even 1m wide urban green verges left unmown for a season cannot support dozens of insect species.
-UK’s biodiversity focused verge management
+UK’s biodiversity-focused verge management

 2. Quiet green corridors that let wildlife move

-Cities always break nature into fragments I mean one Park here, then another tree patch miles away.
+Cities always break nature into fragments, I mean, one Park here, then another tree patch miles away.
 Seriously, for animals like hedgehogs, frogs, lizards or even birds this can feel like living on island with no bridges.
-But urban green verges can quietly connect these broken habitat.
+But urban green verges can quietly connect these broken habitats.

-A continuous verge along a street or railway can act like a mini wildlife highway that helps small creature to move safely between food, shelter and nesting spot.
-This movement is vital for species survival and especially in warming climate where animals have to shift their territories.
+A continuous verge along a street or railway can act like a mini wildlife highway that helps small creatures to move safely between food, shelter, and nesting spots.
+This movement is vital for species survival, especially in a warming climate where animals have to shift their territories.
 These narrow corridors look small but are very helpful to wildlife.

 3. Free natural air purifier

-Since vehicles released tiny particles that harm lungs and contribute to respiratory illness, Roads are considered as factory of pollution.
-Yet here is important benefits of road verges, they are planted with shrubs and dense native vegetation and they can trap these particles before they spread in the air.
+Since vehicles release tiny particles that harm lungs and contribute to respiratory illness, Roads are considered a factory of pollution.
+Yet here are important benefits of road verges, they are planted with shrubs and dense native vegetation, and they can trap these particles before they spread in the air.
 Some plants can also absorb harmful gases like nitrogen dioxide.
 I know the effect is small but in busy cities every little bit matters.
-A well vegetated words not only looks better than concrete, they also filters the same air we breathe.
+Well-vegetated areas not only look better than concrete, but they also filter the same air we breathe.
 Here is a great reference for discussing verges as purifiers

-Concrete and Asphalt absorb heat during the day and release it slowly at night and this process make cities warmer than the countryside – It is the phenomenon we call urban heat island effect.
+Concrete and Asphalt absorb heat during the day and release it slowly at night, and this process makes cities warmer than the countryside – It is the phenomenon we call the urban heat island effect.
 When road verges are planted with vegetation they act as natural Coolants.
-Even short grasses and wild flowers cool down lower surface temperature through shade and evaporation.
+Even short grasses and wild flowers cool down the lower surface temperature through shade and evaporation.

 In residential areas this can reduce heat buildup near homes and footpaths.
 One of the benefits of roadside vegetation is that they don’t require electricity or heavy maintenance.